Jean Paul Sartre said, “If you are lonely when you are alone, you are in bad company.”

 The truth is that we all have a hectic lifestyle.
 The more hectic our lives are, the more essential it is that we make space for silence and solitude.

 The benefits are worth the effort.
 King David wrote, “I have calmed and quieted myself, like a weaned child who no longer cries for its mother’s milk.
-Yes, like a weaned child is my soul within me,” (Psalm 131:2, New International Version).
+Yes, like a weaned child is my soul within me,” (Psalm 131:2 NIV).

 In reality, it is when we embrace silence, when we embrace solitude, we experience the greatest peace.
 As F.B.
 Meyer said, “Loneliness is an opportunity for Jesus to make himself known.”

 Every great leader of the Bible was familiar with solitude.
 We can even read how they built it into their schedules.
 There are several references to Jesus doing this.
-One that comes to mind: “But Jesus often withdrew to the wilderness for prayer,” (Luke 5:16).
+One that comes to mind: “But Jesus often withdrew to the wilderness for prayer,” (Luke 5:16 NLT).

 Henri Nouwen said, “Without solitude it is virtually impossible to live a spiritual life.”